tahardi/bearclave/README.md

 ## A Note on Costs

 Running cloud-based TEE applications is not free.
-AWS and GCP TEE-capable compute instances typically cost between $0.20 to $0.50 per hour.
+AWS and GCP TEE compute instances typically cost between $0.20 to $0.50 per hour.
 Fortunately, Bearclave provides a _No TEE_ mode that allows you to develop and test applications locally.
 Using this mode, you should be able to